 - The Final Exam will be divided as follows:

-- o Part 1 covers Week 2/Chapter 1 content.
+- o Part 1 covers Week 1/Chapter 1 content.

-- o Part 2 covers Week 3/Chapter 2 content.
+- o Part 2 covers Week 2/Chapter 2 content.

-- o Part 3 covers Week 4/Chapter 3 content.
+- o Part 3 covers Week 3/Chapter 3 content.

-- o Part 4 covers Week 5/Chapter 4 content.
+- o Part 4 covers Week 4/Chapter 4 content.

-- o Part 5 covers Week 7/Chapter 5 content.
+- Part 5 covers Week 6/Chapter 5 content.

-- o Part 6 covers Week 8/Chapter 6 content.
+- o Part 6 covers Week 7/Chapter 6 content.

-- o Part 7 covers Week 9/Chapter 7 content.
+- o Part 7 covers Week 8/Chapter 7 content.

-- o Part 8 covers Week 10/Chapter 8 content.
+- o Part 8 covers Week 9/Chapter 8 content.

-- o Part 9 covers Week 12/Chapter 9 content.
+- o Part 9 covers Week 11/Chapter 9 content.

-- o Part 10 covers Week 13/Chapter 10 content.
+- o Part 10 covers Week 12/Chapter 10 content.

-- o Part 11 covers Week 14/Chapter 12 content.

-- Makeups: There are no makeups in this course unless you are sick or have an emergency (please note, forgetting a deadline does not constitute an emergency).
-Drops have been integrated throughout the course in place of makeups for situations that do not constitute sickness or emergency, and to give you flexibility around the topics you choose to study.
-You must complete your quizzes and exams on time and use drops where needed/chosen.
-If you are sick or an emergency prevents you from completing a quiz or exam by the due date, you must notify Dr. Thompson providing appropriate documentation of the event as soon as possible before the due date for the quiz or exam.
-In the event of sickness or emergency, failure to notify Dr. Thompson with sufficient documentation within 5 class days will result in you not being allowed to make up the quiz or exam.

-- o If you require an extension because of a religious holiday, required participation in a university-sanctioned event (e.g., a commitment for a sports team), or some other acceptable event that can be foreseen, you must notify Dr. Thompson with documentation (where applicable) at least two weeks in advance.

-- Extra Credit: You may accumulate an additional 1% extra course points by participating in ongoing research.
+- o Part 11 covers Week 13/Chapter 12 content. - O Makeups for Final Exams: No makeup exams will be given for finals unless you have a valid reason and supporting documentation (such as a doctor's note), or other type of MSU-approved absence (such as grief absence).
+You must include supporting documentation with any request for a makeup or extension for this to be considered.
+If you have a valid reason or approved absence, you must notify Dr. Thompson via email with supporting documentation by 11:59pm on the due date.
+Failure to do so will result in you not being allowed to take them.
+If you are granted a makeup, these will re-open at 10am and close at 4pm the day after the due date. - o If you cannot take an exam because of a religious holiday, required participation in a university-sanctioned event (e.g., a commitment for a sports team), or some other acceptable event that can be foreseen, you must notify Dr. Thompson at least two weeks in advance. - Extra Credit: You may accumulate an additional 1% extra course points by participating in ongoing research.
 All such participation will be through the Department of Psychology's HPR (Human Participation in Research) / SONA program.
-You will receive 0.5 extra-credit points for each half-hour

-that you spend participating in an experiment or study, up to a maximum of 4 extra-credit points (or, 4 total hours = 8 half-hours).
-The SONA system will close on December 8th, 2023, at 5pm.
+You will receive 0.5 extra-credit points for each half-hour that you spend participating in an experiment or study, up to a maximum of 4 extra-credit points (or, 4 total hours = 8 half-hours).
+The SONA system will close on April 19th, 2024, at 5pm.
 You must complete your hours before the system closes.
-More detailed information for setting up your HPR / SONA account and how to sign up for research hours is provided in the D2L course under 'Research Experience/SONA Info'.

-- Alternative to research participation: If you do not wish to participate in psychological research, you may write a research-based paper that is designed for this situation.
+More detailed information for setting up your HPR / SONA account and how to sign up for research hours is provided in the D2L course under 'Research Experience/SONA Info'. - Alternative to research participation: If you do not wish to participate in psychological research for extra credit, you may write a research-based paper that is designed for this situation.
 More details about the paper requirements will be posted on D2L under 'Research Experience/SONA Info'.
-All papers are due by December 1st, 2023, at 4pm.
+All papers are due by April 12th, 2024, at 4pm.
 The assignment folder will close promptly at 4pm, and no papers will be accepted after this.
 There will be no exceptions to this rule. - Turnitin will be used.
 Please see the 'Use of Turnitin' section of this syllabus for more information.